How Can I Tell My Identity Has Been Stolen?

 - Receiving a notification for an account you didn’t open.

 - Missing or not receiving your normal bills or other mail.

 - Being denied credit for no apparent reason.

 Actions to take if you think your identity may be at risk:

 - Check the Federal Trade Commission’s (FTC) Guidance on Identity Theft and file a complaint.

-- Place a fraud alert on your credit reports, and review all your credit reports carefully.
+- Place a fraud alert on your credit reports and carefully review all your credit reports.

 - A fraud alert is a consumer statement added to your credit report with the credit agencies.
 This statement alerts creditors of possible fraudulent activity within your report, as well as requests that they contact you prior to establishing any accounts in your name.

 - Click on each credit reporting company to place a fraud alert: Equifax, TransUnion, and Experian.